cunnagin/reactive-docker-status/README.md

 `meteor add cunnagin:reactive-docker-status`

-Internally, a mongo collection called <i>_dockerStatus<i> is created and stores objects representing the status for each docker service being monitored.
+Internally, a mongo collection called *_dockerStatus* is created and stores objects representing the status for each docker service being monitored.
 All monitoring occurs from the Meteor server.

 In order to create a docker service object, simply make a call from your client (this actually calls a method stub on the server) as such: